bytecodeio/dbt-bytecode/README.md

 ### Choosing an IDE

 Since the package for the dbt CLI is a python package, I use [Pycharm Professional](https://www.jetbrains.com/pycharm) from Jetbrains to run my dbt instances locally.
 But this isn't free so I wouldn't recommend using it unless you _REALLY_ like it.
-Here are some really great (and free) IDEs to use instead:
+There is a free community version of Pycharm that has fewer features that you can find [here.](https://www.jetbrains.com/pycharm/download/#section=mac) Here are some really great (and free) IDEs to use as well:

 - [Microsoft Visual Studio Code](https://code.visualstudio.com) - Probably my second most preferred IDE.
 Has a lot of great functionality
 - [Atom](https://atom.io)